 Moscow reopens museums and terraces as it rolls back coronavirus curbs

-Residents of Moscow were able to return to museums and summer terraces on Tuesday for the first time in more than two months as the Russian capital rolled back more coronavirus curbs despite continuing to record over 1,000 new daily infections.
-Starting on Tuesday, museums, libraries, and zoos in the city of nearly 13 million are reopening their doors, albeit with continued limits on the number of visitors at any one time.
-Dentists are getting back to business too.
+Muscovites returned to museums and restaurant terraces on Tuesday for the first time in more than two months as the Russian capital rolled back more coronavirus curbs despite still recording over 1,000 new infections daily.
+Libraries and zoos in the city of nearly 13 million people were also reopening, albeit with limits on numbers.

-Authorities are allowing sporting events to resume, though spectators must take up no more than 10% of a given venue's capacity.
-Moscow began to lift its lockdown last week, allowing residents to leave their homes, freely use public transport, and travel across the city in their vehicles without any restrictions.

 - READ MORE ON: